paezha/paezha.github.io/applied_spatial_statistics/04-Mapping-in-R-Continued.md

 <img src="04-Mapping-in-R-Continued_files/figure-html/unnamed-chunk-17-1.png" width="672" />

-Finally, you could try subsetting the data to have greater control of the appareance of your plot, for instance:
+Finally, you could try subsetting the data to have greater control of the appearance of your plot, for instance:

 ```r
 ggplot() +